 Gladly Closes $36M in Series C Financing, Led by GGV Capital

-We wanted to understand more about the expectations for customer service so we conducted a third-party survey of 1,000 consumers in the U.S. and asked them about the experiences they’ve had, what was good and bad, and what they wanted more of.
+We wanted to understand more about the customer service expectations so we conducted a third-party Customer Service Experience Survey of 1,000 consumers in the U.S. and asked them about the experiences they’ve had, what was good and bad, and what they wanted more of.

 We discovered some interesting findings from the survey.
 Here are a few highlights.

 Consumers expect companies to know who they are and want to be treated like people, not tickets